Daniel Hay du Chastelet de Chambon

-Daniel Hay du Chastelet (23 October 1596, Laval – 20 April 1671) was a Frenchclergyman and mathematician.
+Daniel Hay du Chastelet (23 October 1596, Laval – 20 April 1671) was a French clergyman and mathematician.
 His brother Paul Hay du Chastelet was also a writer.

 Biography

 Member of the ancient Breton noble family of the Hay des Nétumières.
 He was the parish priest of Andouillé, doctor in theology at the Paris Faculty and abbot of Notre-Dame de Chambon Abbey.
 He was also the Dean of the Saint-Tugal de Laval Collegial Church from 1621 to 1671 and prior of the Convent of the Augustins of Vitré.
 He was trusted by the Cardinal Richelieu and correspondent of Marin Mersenne.
 He was elected member of the Académie française in 1635.